- Parents Home

 Treatment for postpartum depression can vary.
 It might include:

-improving self-care (getting enough sleep, eating well, exercising, and taking
+- improving self-care (getting enough sleep, eating well, exercising, and taking time to relax)

 Where Can I Get Help?

-Recommend that you see a psychologist, psychiatrist, or other mental health worker
+- Recommend that you see a psychologist, psychiatrist, or other mental health worker for treatment.

 If you don't have a health care provider, you can get help online at: